Taipei Performing Arts Center

 A physical and digital recreation of NL Architects' submission for the 2008 Taipei Performing Arts Center competition.

-Emily C., Adrienne L., Carmen L., Nicole M.
+Emily C., Adrienne L., Carmen L., Nicole M., with support from session instructor.

 Overview